kseekins/kseekins.github.io/essays/WhoCaresAboutDesignPatterns.md

 ## Pedagogy of Software Development

 ICS 314: Software Engineering is a required course for Computer Science majors at the University of Hawaii at Manoa.
 The latter part of the course is analogous to taking an engine apart to learn how to make it.
+We saw videos of instructor writing the program by modifying  pre-existing codes.
+We repeated what we saw, modifying a pre-existing code exactly the same, from our memory.